A Multi-Bennett 8R Mechanism Obtained From Factorization of Bivariate Motion Polynomials: Introduction

 While combination of Bennett linkages is a common technique in this area \cite{goldberg43,waldron68,baker93,pfurner14,kong15}, our example seems to be novel.
 It is not geometrically motivated -- at least in the current state of our understanding -- but rather based on an algebraic construction.
 As suggested by examples in \cite{lercher21}, there exist \emph{bivariate motion polynomials} that admit, in a non-trivial way, two factorizations into products of linear \emph{univariate} factors with alternating indeterminates.
 These two times four factors give rise to the revolute axes of the 8R mechanism and describe their relative motions.
 The underlying bivariate factorization theory is currently being explored \cite{lercher22:_bi-degree,lercher21} and is considerably harder than in the univariate case.
 This is witnessed by our proof of existence in Theorem~\ref{thm:primalpart}.

 In spite of its algebraic construction, the 8R linkage is subject to severe geometric constraints.
 We demonstrate this by computing simple necessary relations between its Denavit-Hartenberg parameters in Theorem~\ref{th:DH-relations}.
 In Theorems~\ref{th:folded} and \ref{th:folded-Bennett} we describe remarkable properties of several discrete configurations.
+Our algebraic approach is efficient for proving existence of multi-Bennett 8R mechanisms and some aspects of its geometry.
+A complete geometric characterization, which exists for the vast majority of comparable mechanisms, can not be obtained in this way and is probably rather difficult.

 We feel that its numerous special properties (simple Denavit-Hartenberg parameters, two degrees of freedom that are easy to control via low-degree rational parametrization, existence of special configurations) make our mechanism a promising candidate for yet to be explored applications.